-30. xx .
 Agricultural Equipment Design and Fabrication (One Credit).
 TEKS with edits Committee Comments (a) General requirements.
-This course is recommended for students in Grades 11-12. (b) Introduction.
+This course is recommended for students in Grades 11-12.
+The recommended prerequisite for this course is Agricultural Mechanics and Metal Technologies. (b) Introduction.
 (1) Career and Technical Education provides content aligned with challenging academic standards and relevant technical knowledge and skills for students to further their education and succeed in current or emerging professions.
 (2) The Agriculture, Food & Natural Resources Career Cluster focuses on the production, processing, marketing, distribution, financing, and development of agricultural commodities and resources including food, fiber, wood products, natural resources, horticulture, and other plant and animal products/resources.
 (3) To be prepared for careers in mechanized agriculture and technical systems, students attain knowledge and skills related to agricultural equipment design and fabrication.
 Students explore career opportunities, entry requirements, and industry expectations.
 To prepare for success, students reinforce, apply, and transfer their academic knowledge and technical skills in a variety of settings.
 (4) Students are encouraged to participate in extended learning experiences such as career and technical student organizations and other leadership or extracurricular organizations.
 (5) Statements that contain the word "including" reference content that must be mastered, while those containing the phrase "such as" are intended as possible illustrative examples. (c) Knowledge and skills.
-(1) The student learns and applies the employability characteristics of a successful employee.
-The student is expected to: (A) identify career development and entrepreneurship opportunities in the field of mechanized agriculture; (B) apply competencies related to resources, information, interpersonal skills, and systems of operation of mechanized agriculture; (C) demonstrate knowledge of personal and occupational health and safety practices in the workplace; (D) identify employer expectations and appropriate work habits; (E) demonstrate good citizenship characteristics including advocacy, stewardship and community leadership; and (F) research licensing, certification, and credentialing requirements.

-The student develops an advanced supervised agriculture experience program as it relates to (2) agriculture, food, and natural resources.
-The student is expected to: (A) plan, propose, conduct, and evaluate entrepreneurship; placement; exploratory; research, either experimental or analytical; improvement; supplementary; laboratory- based; or other identified, supervised agricultural experience as an experiential learning activity; (B) apply proper recordkeeping skills as they relate to a supervised experience; (C) design and use a customized recordkeeping system for the individual supervised experience; (D) participate in youth leadership opportunities to create a well-rounded experience program in agriculture; and (E) produce a challenging approach for a local program of activities in agriculture.
+(1) The student demonstrates professional standards/employability skills as required by business and industry.
+The student is expected to: (A) identify career development and entrepreneurship opportunities in the field of mechanized agriculture: (B) apply competencies related to resources, information, interpersonal skills, and systems of operation of mechanized agriculture; (C) demonstrate knowledge of personal and occupational health and safety practices in the workplace; (D) identify employer expectations and appropriate work habits; (E) demonstrate good citizenship characteristics including advocacy, stewardship and community leadership; and (F) research licensing, certification, and credentialing requirements.
+(2) The student develops an advanced supervised experience program as it relates to agriculture, food, and natural resources.
+The student is expected to: (A) plan, propose, conduct, document and evaluate entrepreneurship; placement; exploratory; research, either experimental or analytical; improvement; supplementary; laboratory-based; or other identified, supervised agricultural experience as an experiential learning activity; (B) apply proper recordkeeping skills as they relate to a supervised experience; (C) participate in youth leadership opportunities to create a well-rounded experience program in agriculture; and (D) produce a challenging approach for a local strategic plan in agriculture.
 (3) The student demonstrates principles of design and fabrication related to agricultural machinery & equipment.
-The student is expected to: (A) develop project construction plans; (B) select appropriate construction and finish materials for different types of agricultural equipment: (C) estimate materials and costs needed for construction with an emphasis on renewable and eco-friendly materials; (D) use measuring and mechanical skills to construct one or more agricultural equipment projects: (E) integrate a logical order of operations into the construction of an agricultural equipment project; and (F) use computer-aided design software.
+The student is expected to: (A) develop project construction plans; (B) select appropriate construction and finish materials for different types of agricultural equipment; (C) estimate materials and costs needed for construction with an emphasis on renewable and eco-friendly materials; (D) use measuring and mechanical skills to construct one or more agricultural equipment projects: (E) integrate a logical order of operations into the construction of an agricultural equipment project; and (F) use computer-aided design software.
 (4) The student plans, constructs, and maintains fences, corrals, and other agricultural enclosures.
-The student is expected to: (A) select site and locate enclosures: (B) estimate materials and building costs; and (C) define appropriate construction methods that are friendly to the environment.
+The student is expected to: (A) select site and locate enclosures; (B) estimate materials and building costs; and (C) define appropriate construction methods that are friendly to the environment.
 (5) The student demonstrates construction techniques related to design and fabrication of agricultural equipment.
-The student is expected to: (A) safely operate oxy-fuel and plasma cutting equipment; t Design and Eabrication 116
+The student is expected to: